rajann44/record-screen-ruby/README.md

 This is dummy project which records screen when a test fails

 - ✨Ruby
-- ✨If you get erro install 'ffmpeg' using homebrew
+- ✨If you get error install 'ffmpeg' using homebrew

 ## Features